Matt. 21:1-11

 “Rejoice greatly, O daughter of Zion!
 Shout aloud, O daughter of Jerusalem!
 Lo, your king comes to you; triumphant and victorious is he, humble and riding on an ass, on a colt the foal of an ass.”
 Zech.
 9:9

-Fulfilled prophecies in the New Testament require a reading of the complete context of the prophecy as first written in the Old Testament.
-The fulfillment is not often what anyone would have understood the prophecy to mean.
+It is in these fulfilled prophecies of the New Testament that the Bible student first begins to understand how prophecy is to be interpreted.
+It requires a complete reading in the context of the prophecy as first written in the Old Testament.
+We must build on what is known before jumping off into the unknown.
+Fulfillments are not often what anyone would have understood the prophecy to mean.
 Zechariah 9 talks of the king being triumphant and victorious.
 One could hardly have imagined by reading it that this would mean the Messiah was on His way to His own sacrifice as the “Lamb slain before the foundation of the universe.”
-[Rev. 13:8] There is nothing about the crucifixion that sounds the least bit triumphant.
-Yes, we now know that He was victorious in defeating sin and death, but even that has yet to be realized.
+[Rev. 13:8] In passages that predict the Messiah’s death, there is nothing that sounds the least bit triumphant.
+Yes, we now know that He was victorious in defeating sin and death, but even that has yet to be fully realized.

 23 But the words, “it was reckoned to him,” were written not for his sake alone, 24 but for ours also.
 It will be reckoned to us who believe in him that raised from the dead Jesus our Lord, 25 who was put to death for our trespasses and raised for our justification.
 Rom.
 4:23-25

-As Messiah came to Jerusalem riding on an ass’ colt, the crowds rose and affirmed that the itinerant Rabbi from Nazareth was their king.
+As our Messiah came to Jerusalem riding on an ass’ colt, the crowds rose up and affirmed that the itinerant Rabbi from Nazareth was their king.
 They shouted the words from the Psalms.

 “Blessed be he who enters in the name of the LORD!
 We bless you from the house of the LORD.”
 Psa.
 118:26

 That grand dream and the acclamation of their king as triumphant only lasted for a few days.
-They were truly expecting a Messiah that would announce a grand call to arms against the Romans.
-The Rabbis had taught since the writing of Daniel, that Nationalist Judea would overthrow the Roman oppressors with their Messiah leading the troops.
+They were truly expecting a Messiah who would announce a grand call to arms against the Romans.
+The Rabbis had taught since the writing of Daniel.
+They wanted Nationalist Judea to overthrow the Roman oppressors with their messiah leading the troops.

 The disappointment that would come in just a few short days was real.
-They now saw this Jesus as an impostor, and shouted for the release of Barabbas and the crucifixion of the man who was a “false messiah.”
+They now saw this Jesus as an impostor and shouted for the release of Barabbas and the crucifixion of the man who was clearly a “false messiah.”
 In the end, He was not what the rabbinical interpretation of a Messiah was supposed to be.
-He made it clear He was there to fulfill the temple ritual system of sacrificing to cover sin, by His blood.
+He made it clear that He was there to fulfill the temple ritual system of sacrificing to cover sin, by His own blood.
 He was not there to overthrow the Roman Empire.
+The “Time of the Gentiles” had not yet run its course.

 Their confusion was real.
 The kingdom He came to build was not a political one.
-Nor was it a kingdom that needed the temple or priesthood, mere shadows of Jesus’ death and resurrection.
-It was a spiritual kingdom, with every believer as a priest in service to the Lord, seeing the marvelous light with the power of the indwelling Holy Spirit of God.
+Nor was it a kingdom that needed the temple or priesthood.
+These were mere shadows of Messiah’s death and resurrection.
+It was a spiritual kingdom, with every believer as priest in service to the Lord, seeing the marvelous light with the power of the indwelling Holy Spirit of God.

 But you are a chosen race, a royal priesthood, a holy nation, God’s own people, that you may declare the wonderful deeds of him who called you out of darkness into his marvelous light.
 1Pet.
 2:9